CFBAI_ProgramBackgrounds_4-28-2020

 a.
 To transfer personal information to a third party acting as a data controller, a participant must first comply with the Notice and Choice Principles.
 It must also enter into a contract with the third-party controller limiting the purposes for which the data may be processed and ensuring that the recipient will provide the same level of protection as the Principles.

 b.
 To transfer personal data to a third party acting as an agent (such as a service provider), an organization has additional obligations.
 It must: transfer the data for limited and specified purposes; ascertain that the agent is obligated to provide at least the same level of privacy protection as required by the Principles; take reasonable steps to ensure that the agent effectively processes this data in a manner consistent with Principles; upon notice, take reasonable steps to stop and remediate unauthorized processing; and upon request, provide a summary or copy of privacy provisions of its contract with the agent to the Department of Commerce.
-The organization will remain liable under the Privacy Shield Principles if its agent processes such personal information in a manner inconsistent with the Principles, unless the organization proves that it is not responsible for the event giving rise to the damage.
+The organization will remain liable if its agent processes such personal information in a manner inconsistent with the Principles, unless the organization proves that it is not responsible for the event giving rise to the damage.

 Opt-out Choice Opt-in ChoiceAccountability for Onward Transfer